Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 March 11th 2022 v1.54

 - Added official support for Roll20 Dark Mode
+- Added Hypnotism to Advanced Skills (Power behind the Throne, EiS vol3)

 February 25th 2022 v1.53.3

-- Added Ogre to the race list race with stats from Archives of the Empire vol 2
+- Added Ogre to the race list race with stats (Archives of the Empire vol 2)
 - Fix for melee weapons list target display for any weapon except 2H